Local Honey Now Available

 It only seemed natural that a place we call Gordon’s farm which now had Gordon’s woods would have livestock!
-So I got permission from my long suffering Apiphobic wife (who puts up with all my baloney) and I talked her into letting me keep bees.
+So I started to keep bees.

 Beekeeping in Lombard (or any Chicago suburb) is not always an easy thing to get done.
 Honey bees are seriously misunderstood and beekeepers are labeled as wacko’s (true in my case). but the fact of the matter is honey bees are seriously cool – beneficial to plants, flowers and gardens and most importantly the honey bee is disappearing at an alarming rate (CCD or Colony Collapse Disorder).